Legalization for DREAMers: A Realistic Appraisal of Potential Chain Migration

 The Current State of Play

-Five key bills are pending in Congress, several introduced in the wake of the Trump administration’s September announcement who arrived that it would terminate the DACA program, that would legalize unauthorized immigrants in the United States as children, provided they meet educational achievement and other criteria.
+Five key bills are pending in Congress—several introduced in the wake of the Trump administration’s September announcement that it would terminate the DACA program—that would legalize unauthorized immigrants who arrived in the United States as children, provided they meet educational achievement and other criteria.
 The Recognizing America’s Children Act; the DREAM Act of 2017; the American Hope Act; the Solution for Undocumented Children through Careers, Employment, Education, and Defending our Nation Act (SUCCEED Act); and the Border Security and Deferred Action Recipient Relief Act differ in their details, but all target the same general population of unauthorized immigrants who entered the United States before age 16 or 18 and can meet a range of criteria, including years of U.S. residence and passing a criminal background check.
 All five bills would initially offer a period of conditional permanent residence, during which recipients could earn a path to a green card by meeting education, military, or continuous employment requirements.

 While DREAMers would be able to sponsor spouses for a green card after earning legal status, they would have to wait to become citizens before being able to sponsor other categories of relatives, including parents and siblings.

 Under current law, upon getting a green card, LPRs can sponsor their spouses, minor children, and adult unmarried children.
 U.S. citizens can additionally sponsor parents, siblings, and adult children, whether married or single.